 - a.
 If Respondent was the subject of an Interim Suspension Order or received a Fitness Notice, whether in the matter that was the subject of the Interim Suspension Order or Fitness Notice, or in another matter that previously was unknown to CFP Board, Respondent violated CFP Board's Code and Standards or failed to satisfy the Fitness Standards; - b.
 If Respondent is applying for reinstatement after the issuance of an order imposing a sanction, whether Respondent has violated CFP Board's Code and Standards since the issuance of the order, or engaged in a prior violation of CFP Board's Code and Standards that previously was unknown to CFP Board; - c.
-Whether and how Respondent has taken actions that are designed to prevent the circumstances that required Respondent to file a Petition; - d.
-Whether and how Respondent has integrated the Code and Standards in Respondent's practice; - e.
-Whether Respondent has submitted positive letters of reference from current clients, supervisors, colleagues, other professionals concerning the circumstances that required Respondent to file a Petition or the Respondent's character;
+Whether and how Respondent has taken actions that are designed to prevent the circumstances that required Respondent to file a Petition; or Motion for Reinstatement Eligibility; - d.
+Whether and how Respondent has integrated the Code and Standards in Respondent's practice;

-- f.
+- e.
+Whether Respondent has submitted positive letters of reference from current clients, supervisors, colleagues, or other professionals concerning the circumstances that required Respondent to file a Petition or the Motion for Reinstatement Eligibility or Respondent's character; - f.
 Whether Respondent has provided sufficient evidence that Respondent has complied with the applicable requirements of these Procedural Rules, including Article 2.3 (Responsibilities of Respondent Following Interim Suspension Order); Article 4.5 (Responsibilities of Respondent Following Administrative Order); Article 11.2 (Notice to Respondent's Firm(s) and Clients Required after Public Sanction), and Article 11.3 (Prohibition Against Use of CFP Board Certification Marks By a Respondent Who is Subject to a Suspension, Interim Suspension, Administrative Suspension, Revocation, Administrative Revocation, Temporary Bar, Administrative Temporary Bar, Permanent Bar, or Administrative Permanent Bar); - g.
 Whether Respondent has provided a written certification that Respondent has read, understands, and will comply with, the Code and Standards; - h.
 Whether Respondent has provided a properly completed CFP Board Ethics Disclosure Questionnaire; - i.
-Whether Respondent has complied with the terms of an applicable order that required Respondent to Petition; and - j.
-Any other factors the DEC or DEC Counsel determines are relevant to Respondent's circumstances a.
-Enforcement Counsel Burden of Proof.
-Enforcement Counsel must prove grounds for sanction raised in a Complaint by a preponderance of the evidence.
-A violation of the Code and Standards or the Pathway to CFP® Certification Agreement constitutes grounds for sanction.
-A preponderance of the evidence is a standard of review that means "more probable than not," i.e., evidence which shows that, as a whole, the matter sought to be proved is more probable than not to have occurred.
+Whether Respondent has complied with the terms of an applicable order that required Respondent to file a Petition or Motion for Reinstatement Eligibility; and - j.
+Any other factors the DEC or DEC Counsel determines are relevant to Respondent's circumstances.